 Skin drying from acne treatment products is really common.

 A reader sent me this exact question as a blog comment.
-Because I know that so many people with acne share the same question I didn’t want the question, or the answer, to get lost at the end of a post so I’m making an Ask Dr. Bailey article out of it.
+I know that so many people with acne share the same question, and I didn’t want the answer to get lost at the end of a post, so I’m making an Ask Dr. Bailey article out of it.
 It’s a great question!

 I recently started using tretinoin for my acne and this information in How Do You Layer Skin Care Products With Tretinoin has been very helpful!
 Is there a type of moisturizer you can recommend to use on really dry skin with acne?
 It doesn’t seem to matter how soon I apply moisturizer after washing my face, it always seems to end up feeling really tight.
 But I’ve always heard oily moisturizers made acne worse and I don’t want that either.